Currently, fanatics are missing the thrilling experience and entertainment offered by top-tier leagues, due to the Coronavirus pandemic.

 Swiss Football League Standings – Final Thoughts

 In the Swiss tournament, Marco Streller is the all-time goalscorer.
 Marco played for FC Basel (2008-2015) and managed to score 111 goals.
 Besides being the goal machine, Marco appeared in the ultimate champion team eight times.

-However, Gallen is on top of the league as a result of the goal advantage factor.
+However, Gallen is on top as a result of the goal advantage factor.
 FC Basel takes the third place with 40 points, Servette fourth place with 37 points, and FC Zurich takes the fifth place with 32 points.